top of page

 3. Apply for insolvency benefits

-4. Conclusion
+4. FAQ

 1. Insolvency of the employer

 An employer's insolvency represents a significant burden for employees.
 In addition to uncertainty about the company's continued existence, existential concerns regarding job security and wage payments come to the fore.
-Key issues that arise in connection with corporate insolvency include securing outstanding wage claims through insolvency benefits , the continuation or termination of existing employment relationships, and rights and obligations toward the insolvency administrator.
+Key issues arising in connection with corporate insolvency include securing outstanding wage claims through insolvency benefits , the continuation or termination of existing employment relationships, and rights and obligations toward the insolvency administrator.

 For foreign nationals, employer insolvency is further complicated by the fact that the insolvency can affect their residence permit .
 According to Section 41 of the Residence Act, the Federal Employment Agency may, among other things, revoke its consent to the issuance of a residence permit if insolvency proceedings have been initiated against the assets of the employer or the assets of the host establishment ( Section 40 (3) of the Residence Act ).